You have two kinds of passwords you can create: general and embedded.

 - Administrative Web Interface (username, password, and URL) for a firewall or switch

 - Local admin account on a Windows server

 Protecting your passwords

 We know how important your password security is to you.
-With general passwords, you will always have full control at a granular level over who can access each individual password by limiting access to any combination of users and groups.
+With general passwords, you will always have fine-grained control over who can access each individual password.
 But keep in mind that there are no permission settings for individual embedded passwords.
-To change who can access an embedded password, you would need to apply permissions to the containing item.
+To change who can access an embedded password, you will need to apply permissions to the containing item.

 For more information about managing network and server credentials in IT Glue, see Passwords.